joelhawksley/identity/_drafts/2021-01-01-conference-proposal-viewcomponent-in-the-real-world.md

 ## Pitch

-I am the creator and maintainer of ViewComponent, GitHub's framework for building reusable, testable & encapsulated view components in Rails.
+I am the creator and lead maintainer of ViewComponent, GitHub's framework for building reusable, testable & encapsulated view components in Rails.
 The ViewComponent framework has received significant attention in the Rails community over the past year, and is foundational to several up and coming Rails ecosystem libraries including StimulusReflex.

 I'm also the author of the support for 3rd-party component frameworks introduced in Rails 6.1, along with other view-related improvements such as template annotations and the `class_names` helper.
 In addition, I maintain the Primer ViewComponents library, an open-source Ruby gem of ViewComponents for the Primer Design System.